Standigm/LigPosePred-MDL/README.md

 │   └── "target_slim_poses_n50_inference.csv" : Raw results from the DL-based method.
 │          (the number of per-receptor poses is 50)
 │
-├── MD : Directory for MD simulation
+├── MD : Directory for MD-based method
 │   ├── "target_ensemble_structures.tar.gz"
 │   │    : An ensemble of receptor structures for each benchmark target
 |   |      (apo crystal structure + MD snapshots)